 Students are motivated because they can see evidence of their own progress as they move through the levels.
 Accurate work is rewarded by stickers and mini prizes.
 There are quarterly prizes for effort, most improved, and outstanding academic progress.
 Certificates mark progression from one level to the next.

 How much does it cost?

-Maths Masters charges an assessment fee of £30 to cover tutor time and set up of materials for the individual child.
-If after assessment the parent wishes to enrol the child, a monthly subscription is payable, one month in advance, with one month’s notice to leave after an initial three months.
-The subscription is currently £45, per month for Key Stage One.
+Maths Masters charges an assessment fee of £35 to cover tutor time and set up of materials for the individual child.
+If after the assessment the parent wishes to enrol the child, a monthly subscription is payable, one month in advance, with one month’s notice to leave after an initial three months.
+The subscription is currently £45 per month for Key Stage One.
 At Key Stage Two, the fees are £50 per month until year 5, when the sessions become hourly and and the rate applied is in consequence £60.
 In year 6, the fees are £70 per month due to the free provision of all practice SATS papers.

 What happens if my child is sick, or on holiday?

 The subscription is still payable, but the child may attend a back up session at a different centre subject to notice and availability, so that momentum is not lost if they are sick or have an engagement that prevents them from attending.